AOMediaCodec/av1-spec/annex.e.decoder.model.md

 equal than the equivalent value that would have been assigned if the decoder model was decoding frames in the resource availability mode.

-For a conformant bitstream, a bitstream produced from the conformant bitstream by removing the part of the bitstream preceding any of its random access points shall also be a conformant bitstream according to the decoder model.
+It is a requirement of a bitstream conformance that a conformant bistream is decodable according to the decoder model if the decoding starts from any of its random access points.
+This means that for a conformant bitstream, a bitstream produced from the conformant bitstream by removing the part of the bitstream preceding a keyframe random access point shall also be a conformant bitstream according to the decoder model.

+For a conformant bitstream, a bitstream produced from the conformant bitstream by:
+1) removing the part of the bitstream preceding a delayed random access point
+2) converting the part of the bitstream between the delayed random access point and the keyframe dependent recovery point into a keyframe random access point shall also be a conformant bitstream according to the decoder model.

 Conformance requirements based on a decoder model are not applicable to a